 In modern times, we not only have access to endless amounts of food, but we tend to eat the same foods over and over.
 This strengthens the Flavor Signal.
 You feed your body a Big Mac and Pepsi everyday and even though the meal may meet a normal caloric requirement, permanent fat loss rarely occurs because the fat set point doesn’t come down.

 One of the things I’ve noticed about people with chronic weight issues is that they tend to be picky eaters.
-The common perception is of the fat guy that eats everything in sight.
+The common perception is of the fat guy who eats everything in sight.
 I don’t see that.
 The people who I see that eat the most diverse diets, tend to be thinner.
 Those with predictable limited diets, tend to have trouble losing weight or keeping it off when they are successful.

 We have a huge problem with obesity in the poor.
 Poor people consume a lot of fast food and processed food.
 Seth Roberts calls these “ditto foods“.
 Foods that taste identical every time you eat them are ditto foods.
 They send a flavor signal of abundance and are quite addicting.

 Why Do So Many Diets Fail?

 One of the things that I tend to focus on when researching things is looking for points of failure.
-This is why I bash personal trainers that are blinded by survivorship bias.
+This is why I bash personal trainers who are blinded by survivorship bias.
 I’m more interested in learning why something failed than defending why something worked.
 Lots of diets work.
 They tend to work for a while and then the dieter gains the weight back.
 Usually the dieter is blamed for a lack of discipline, but the failure rates are too high for such a simple explanation.
 Addressing the set point might be the answer.

 Take Away Diet Lessons